 - Brand Name – choose and buy from reputable brands

-- Quality – look for country of origin and choose certified organic (ignore “all natural”)
+- Quality – look for country of origin and choose certified organic (ignore “all natural”) if possible

 - Certification – labels with seals like USP Verified or NSF International

-- Bioavailability – use the review on Nootropics Expert to choose the best form for cognitive function
+- Bioavailability – use the review here on Nootropics Expert to choose the best form for cognitive function

 - Other ingredients – select supplements containing only the ingredients you want with no extra additives of any kind